whosaidthat-3636/Workshop-9/README.md

 ### 3) Increasing the cursor radius
 - let hoverRadius = 80; helps set the range in which where the arcs will be placed
 - hoverRadius in the nested loop updates based on the mouse position
+- mouse X Y is no longer scattered across the sketch
 ```
 let hoverRadius = 80;